Figplug/ghost-legacy/README.md

 For the Type, choose Solid and for the Color choose one of the three existing proposals (Gray, White, Black) or enter a color name X11 or enter a valid hexadecimal value

-Note: in the case of an invalid color entry, gray is taken by default
+Note: in the case of an invalid color entry, no action is taken (the interface remain the same)

 !["Action Preview"](src/assets/ghost-demo-1.gif)